 Reduced Saturated Fat, Cholesterol, and Trans Fats

 Ecological data have shown that the availability of animal products is more highly correlated with AD than any other types of foods.
-Previous research revealed more than twice the risk for developing this disease in persons consuming the most saturated fat compared with the lowest amount, noting similar findings for the trans fats commonly found in fast foods.
+The prospective Chicago Health and Aging Project reported that persons consuming the most saturated fat (compared with the least) and more than twice the risk of developing AD, with similar findings for trans fats.
+Saturated fat is particularly abundant in dairy products and meat.
+Trans fats are found in many snack foods and, in traces, in dairy products.
 Other studies have also implicated saturated fats in the cognitive decline that precedes AD.
-31

 The mechanism may relate to the influence of dietary fat on blood cholesterol concentrations.
 As noted above, midlife hypercholesterolemia is associated with risk for AD.
-Cholesterol forms the core of the neuritic plaques that are a well-know feature of this disease; indeed, a primary role for the amyloid precursor protein is the clearance of excess cholesterol from the brain.
-29 In addition, animal products are chief dietary sources of advanced glycation end products that are now thought to play a key role in the pathogenesis of AD.
+Cholesterol forms the core of the neuritic plaques that are a well-known feature of this disease; indeed, a primary role for the amyloid precursor protein is the clearance of excess cholesterol from the brain.
+Oxidized cholesterol, found in ghee, powdered milk, meat, cheese, and eggs, has also been suggested as a contributor to AD due to its apparent ability to cross the blood-brain barrier, leading to neuro-inflammation and free radical formation., In addition, animal products are chief dietary sources of advanced glycation end products that are now thought to play a key role in the pathogenesis of AD.

 In contrast, higher intakes of unsaturated fats and a higher ratio of unsaturated to saturated fat are associated with a significantly lower risk for either cognitive decline or AD.
 A meta-analysis of fish and omega-3 fatty acid intake found that higher compared with lower intake of fish was associated with a 36% lower risk of AD.